Ariana Kabul FC: History

-The inaugural Afghanistan national football team was the entire squad of Ariana F.C. selected for the Afghanistan Independence football tournament, hosted in Kabul in August 1941.
+Ariana was closely associated with the development of Afghanistan's early national team.
+Reports connect the club's players with the Afghanistan Independence football tournament hosted in Kabul in August 1941.
 The team played two matches, a 3–1 loss to India and a 0–0 draw with Iran.
-The club used to be the most successful in Afghanistan, having won the Kabul Football League in a streak from 1946 to 1955.
+Later accounts state that Ariana's squad represented Afghanistan in the event, although the precise relationship between the club and the national selection is not fully documented.